 Introducing real photographs of other young children is always fascinating to kids.
 Global Babies by the Global Fund for Children is a gorgeous picture book filled with baby faces from around the world.

-For Children from 18 Months to 3 Years
+Books For Children 18 Months to 3 Years Old

 Lyrical melodies are important at this stage, and Little Blue Truck by Alice Schertle fits the bill.
-Plus, it teaches kids an important lesson about helping others, basic kindness, and building relationships.
+Plus, it teaches kids an important lesson about helping others, basic kindness, and building relationships, all of which are critical for preschool learning activities in the next stage of their development.

 We’re Going on a Bear Hunt by Michael Rosen is the perfect book to read when your child won’t sit still but wants a story nonetheless.
-It gets kids up and marching and tells a story with a un and engaging plot.
+It gets kids up and marching and tells a story with an engaging plot.

-For Preschoolers 3 – 5 Years of Age
+Books For Preschoolers 3 to 5 Years of Age

-Your child’s imagination is beginning to really take flight now, and she’ll relate to the imaginative, pretend play adventures of Harold and the Purple Crayon by Crockett Johnson.
+Your child’s imagination is beginning to really take flight now, and they’ll relate to the imaginative, pretend play adventures of Harold and the Purple Crayon by Crockett Johnson.

 A Sick Day for Amos McGee by Philip C. Stead is he story of a zookeeper who finds his affection for the animals he cares for repaid when he falls ill.
-It’s a great way to teach kids about empathy and caring for others.
+It’s a great way to teach kids about empathy and caring for others, which is a great skill for your child to learn during their preschool and pre-K years.

 A Snowy Day by Ezra Jack Keats is a celebration of simple things, like waking up to a world full of snow and exploring the essence of snow by kicking it, jumping through it, and making snow angels.